DinisCruz/Book_Generation_Z_Developer_Build/manuscript/content.md

 ## How to get a job

----

-**Topics to cover and ideas**

- - Find companies you want to work for
-    - start collaborating with them and adding value (via open source projects)
+One of my objectives with his book is to help you to find a job.
+There is a lot of competition out there and if you look at what is coming next (namely AI and the next billion of internet users), you need to maximise your changes

+I really like the Gen Z realization that a job is something that should be rewarding and not just a way to make money.
+After all the best job is when you are paid to do something that you would do for free.
+Although I am very fortunate to be in that situation, where I love my job and what I do every day, that didn&#39;t happened by accident.
+I made a number of key decisions in my life (some with very short-term negative implications) that allowed me to align what I love to do with what the market wants to pay.

+**Being passionate**

+Find what you are passionate for, what you really care about, and align your carrer with those ideas.
+The best part is that this is a massive win-win situation, since the more passionate you are about a particular topic, the more you care about it, and the more valuable you are the company that is employing you to work on those topics.

+**Own your carer development**

+You are the one tha is in change of your carer.
+Don&#39;t let anybody tell you what you should be doing and what paths to follow.
+You need to discover these paths by yourself (via trial and error), and a great way to do that is to work for companies that are alligned with those paths

+And how do you start working with those companies?

-    - act like you are part of the company (understand its values, and behave in was that add value to that company, namely the tech stack)
+Easy, start collaborating on their Open Source projects.
+Act like you are part of the company (understand its values, and behave in was that add value to that company, namely the tech stack)

- - own  your carrer
- - Added value and be good at solving problems and be proactive
+Start meeting key individuals (and developers) from those companies, and build relationships that not only will teach you a lot, but can potentially lead to very interesting job offers (or references).
+Start learning how to add value and how to become really good at proactively solving problems (which is one of the most valuable assets you can bring to a company)

+What is interesting is that there is nothing stopping you from doing this?

+So why don&#39;t you?

+After all you have nothing to lose? (and all to gain)